 If you are new to New Relic distributed tracing, we recommend you read the following before you enable distributed tracing.

-Our distributed tracing improves on New Relic APM's previous cross application tracing feature.
+Our distributed tracing improves on APM's previous cross application tracing feature.
 Here are some key benefits:

 - See more cross-service activity details and more complete end-to-end traces.